smile4alice/smile4alice/README.md

 *6 months of commercial experience in web development*

-* 🧠 Helping companies perform data-driven decisions.

-* 🎓 Researching the best practices of creating APIs, BOTs, and automation
+* 🎓 Researching the best practices of creating APIs, BOTs, integrations and automation

 * 💡 Open to new challenges and always seek for opportunities to contribute to the development of impactful products.

 * 💻 Currently, I am participating in volunteer projects with 'Baza Trainee Ukraine' an organization dedicated to developing software for the public sector, charitable foundations, government enterprises

-📫 Drop me an email at: smile.to.alice@gmail.com

 <details>
 <summary>📈 Stats</summary>